14.4.2016

 Case published 20.12.2024

-We are acting as the lead counsel to Fortum in a cross-border transaction in which Fortum is selling its recycling and waste business.
-The business is sold to thematic impact investing firm Summa Equity through its portfolio company NG Group.
+We acted as the lead counsel to Fortum in a cross-border transaction in which Fortum sold its recycling and waste business.
+The business was sold to thematic impact investing firm Summa Equity through its portfolio company NG Group.
 The debt-free purchase price is approximately EUR 800 million.
-The transaction is subject to authority approval and customary closing conditions.
 Fortum’s recycling and waste business to be sold comprises municipal and industrial waste management and end-to-end plastics, metals, ash, slag and hazardous waste treatment and recycling services.
 These businesses are located in Finland, Sweden, Denmark and Norway and currently employ approximately 900 employees.

 Case published 18.7.2024